-Jean often shared with Daniel graphic codes and methods as well as thoughts on design and creativity.
-This brief relationship had a lasting influence on Daniel's later work.
+Giraud/Moebius often shared with Daniel graphic codes and methods as well as thoughts on design and creativity.
+During the same period, Daniel collaborated with Andy Warhol on product design advertising for Vidal Sassoon Hair products.
+Such brief working relationships had a lasting influence on Daniel's later work.

-Working as Senior Creative Art Director for US and International companies such as Nestle, Procter & Gamble, Vidal Sassoon, Max Factor Cosmetics and collaborating with Disney's Imagineering Department and the Art Center College of Design in Pasadena, Daniel continued to develop his style and creative process.
+Working as Senior Creative Art Director for US and International companies such as Nestle, Procter & Gamble, Vidal Sassoon, Max Factor Cosmetics and collaborating with Disney's Imagineering Department and the Art Center College of Design in Pasadena, Daniel continued to perfect his creative style.

 Daniel Hachard applies the graphic codes of the Pop Art movement and the aesthetics of that advertising time period to create a new visual vocabulary and narrative for popular western themes.